crane-cloud/dbodi/README.md

 * A web-based Command Line Interface (CLI) to interact with k8s API for user application specific information - For users proficient with UNIX-based terminals, controlled CLI access will be provided via the dashboard to support Kubernetes control commands restricted to the client namespace(s).

+User management with support for delegation of roles to users.

+* With Role-Based Access Control (RBAC) integrated to later Kubernetes versions, this will act as a building block for managing cluster resources by users.
+A highly available user database will be deployed as a microservice to the cluster for access, and client administrators should be able to delegate roles to users.

+* Other account management features such as creation of accounts, account activation/deactivation, password resets shall be provided and effected from the GUI.

+* Testing accounts shall be default on creation of an account on the platform.
+This provides a limited environment where users can experiment with most of the system features with possible upgrade to paid deployment plans with full functionality.